Top 5 Considerations When Enabling MFA for Tableau Online and Other Salesforce Products

 Duo Push does not require additional tokens or hardware, and it works within your existing ecosystem (especially the device you carry in your pocket).

 Make it easy for admins to roll out MFA quickly and for users to adopt quickly.
 Older MFA solutions often require extensive admin management to enroll users, manage authentication devices, and remediate lost or stolen devices.
 Because Duo MFA is Duo-hosted and delivered from the cloud, there’s no need to spin up servers.
-Automated sign-up options, such as user self-enrollment and Active Directory sync, allow for scalable user provisioning.
+Automated sign-up options, such as user self-enrollment and Microsoft Entra ID sync, allow for scalable user provisioning.
 Duo MFA easily integrates with thousands of applications, services and identity providers.
 With the easiest multi-factor authentication, users can tap a button to approve Duo Push, a push notification on their phones to verify their identity.

 Duo combines the best of both worlds: easy for admins and users; secure and scalable for businesses.